The holidays don’t have to only be about spending. Try this savings challenge to help you get through the season without breaking the bank.

 Before Halloween is over, you begin to see gift wrap, holiday décor, and other seasonal items on shelves everywhere.
-It’s no wonder holiday retail sales will total between $1.147 trillion and $1.152 trillion in 2020, according to Deloitte.
+It’s no wonder holiday retail sales are estimated to total upwards of $960.4 billion during the November and December timeframe, according to the National Retail Federation.

-In general, this year will be no different, but it can be on a personal level.
+Spending for the holidays may increase each year, but this year can be different.
 Have a plan and follow though.
 This year, challenge yourself to save one dollar for every dollar spent.

 The best way to avoid overspending is to determine in advance what your expenses should be.
 Look to years prior to get an idea.